CodingItWrong/outsidein.dev/docs/outside-in-tdd.md

 Finally, building from the middle out can result in can result in building functionality that is unused or difficult to use.
 Say you put a lot of effort TDDing a robust, well-designed module for handling data, then afterward try to integrate it with the rest of your application.
 Maybe it turns out your app gets all the data it needs from elsewhere, and doesn't actually need that module you put so much effort into.
 Maybe you discover that the interface of that module isn't in the form that the rest of the app needs, and you need to rework it.
 Middle-out TDD can be vulnerable to wasted effort.

 ## End-to-End Tests
-Outside-In TDD addresses all of these problems with middle-out TDD, but before we look at how, we need to dig into end-to-end tests a bit.
+Outside-in TDD addresses all of these problems with middle-out TDD, but before we look at how, we need to dig into end-to-end tests a bit.
 End-to-end tests, or acceptance tests, simulate a user interacting with your application.
 There are a number of different names for end-to-end tests that have similar but not quite identical meanings:

 - "Feature tests" emphasizes that each one tests a feature, a user-facing bit of functionality.
 - "Acceptance tests" emphasizes that a test is written in terms a user could understand, so that once it passes the user could accept the feature as working.